svg-sprite/svg-sprite/docs/configuration.md

 ### Sprite SVG options

 The `svg` object holds common options that apply to each SVG sprite created.
-The common options might be overriden by mode configurations ([see below](#output-modes)).
+The common options might be overridden by mode configurations ([see below](#output-modes)).

 Property                 | Type            | Default       | Description                                |
 ------------------------ | --------------- | ------------- | ------------------------------------------ |